evkx/evkx.github.io/content/models/chevrolet/blazer_ev/Blazer_EV_SS/_index.md

 ## Performance

-The Chevrolet Blazer EV SS has a maximum power of 410KW (557hp).
-The total torque is 880nm.
+The Chevrolet Blazer EV SS has a maximum power of 410 KW (557 hp/550 bhp).
+The total torque is 880 nm (649 ft-lb).
 It performs the 0-100km/h sprint (0-62mph) in 4 seconds.

 ## Battery, range, and charging